uspki/policies/certificate-policy.md

 ##### 7.1.4.3.1 Subject Distinguished Name Fields
 a. **Certificate Field:** subject:commonName (OID 2.5.4.3)
 **Required/Optional:** Required
-**Contents:** This field SHALL be present and the contents SHALL be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.
+**Contents:** This field shall be present and the contents shall be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.

 b. **Certificate Field:** subject:organizationName (OID 2.5.4.10)
 **Required/Optional:** Required
-**Contents:** This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government).
+**Contents:** This field shall be present and shall contain U.S. Government (o=U.S. Government).

 c. **Certificate Field:** subject:countryName (OID: 2.5.4.6)
 **Required/Optional:** Required
-**Contents:** This field SHALL be present and SHALL contain US.
+**Contents:** This field shall be present and shall contain US.

-CA Certificate Subjects SHALL NOT include organizationalUnit unless approved by the Policy Authority.
+CA Certificate Subjects shall not include organizationalUnit unless approved by the Policy Authority.

-All other optional attributes, for the CA Certificate Subject fields, SHALL NOT be included.
+All other optional attributes, for the CA Certificate Subject fields, shall not be included.
-Optional attributes MUST NOT contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 ### 7.1.5 Name constraints
-All Subordinate CA Certificates SHALL be Technically Constrained.
+All Subordinate CA Certificates shall be Technically Constrained.

-For a Subordinate CA Certificate to be considered Technically Constrained, the certificate SHALL include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
-The anyExtendedKeyUsage KeyPurposeId SHALL NOT appear within this extension.
+For a Subordinate CA Certificate to be considered Technically Constrained, the certificate shall include an Extended Key Usage (EKU) extension specifying all extended key usages that the Subordinate CA Certificate is authorized to issue certificates for.
+The anyExtendedKeyUsage KeyPurposeId shall not appear within this extension.

-The Subordinate CA Certificate(s) SHALL include the id-kp-serverAuth extended key usage, and the Subordinate CA Certificate(s) SHALL include the Name Constraints X.509v3 extension with constraints on dNSName as follows:
+The Subordinate CA Certificate(s) shall include the id-kp-serverAuth extended key usage, and the Subordinate CA Certificate(s) shall include the Name Constraints X.509v3 extension with constraints on dNSName as follows:

 a.
-For each dNSName in permittedSubtrees, the CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4.
+For each dNSName in permittedSubtrees, the CA shall confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on the registrant's behalf in line with the verification practices of section 3.2.2.4.
-The Subordinate CA Certificate MUST include at least one dNSName in permittedSubtrees.
-The permittedSubtrees for dNSName MUST be within the constraints of the top-level domains for:
+The Subordinate CA Certificate shall include at least one dNSName in permittedSubtrees.
+The permittedSubtrees for dNSName shall be within the constraints of the top-level domains for:

  - gov (DotGov)
  - mil (DotMil)

-The permittedSubtrees for dNSName MUST NOT contain any other dnsName ranges outside of the the DotGov or DotMil top-level domains.
+The permittedSubtrees for dNSName shall not contain any other dnsName ranges outside of the the DotGov or DotMil top-level domains.

 b.
-For ipAddress, Subordinate CAs SHALL NOT issue subscriber certificates with an iPAddress.
-The Subordinate CA Certificate SHALL specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
-The Subordinate CA Certificate SHALL include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
-The Subordinate CA Certificate SHALL also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).
+For ipAddress, Subordinate CAs shall not issue subscriber certificates with an iPAddress.
+The Subordinate CA Certificate shall specify the entire IPv4 and IPv6 address ranges in excludedSubtrees.
+The Subordinate CA Certificate shall include within excludedSubtrees an iPAddress GeneralName of 8 zero octets (covering the IPv4 address range of 0.0.0.0/0).
+The Subordinate CA Certificate shall also include within excludedSubtrees an iPAddress GeneralName of 32 zero octets (covering the IPv6 address range of ::0/0).

 c.
-For DirectoryName, Subordinate CAs SHALL NOT issue subscriber certificates with DirectoryName.
+For DirectoryName, Subordinate CAs shall not issue subscriber certificates with DirectoryName.

 A decoded example for issuance to the domain and sub domains of .mil (DotMil) by organization:- Example Department of Defense would be:-